Lac La Chesnaye (Baie-Comeau)

 The lac La Chesnaye is a freshwater body of the watershed of the rivière aux Anglais, located in the territory of the town of Baie-Comeau, in the Manicouagan Regional County Municipality, in the administrative region of Côte-Nord, in the province of Quebec, in Canada.

 The eastern side of Lac La Chesnaye is served by a few forest roads connecting from the south to route 138.
-The west side does not have roads suitable for motor vehicles due to the mountainous terrain.
+Due to the mountainous terrain, there are no roads on the west side that are suitable for cars.

 Forestry is the main economic activity around the lake.

 Geography

 Lac La Chesnaye is located in the eastern part of the town of Baie-Comeau.
 This deformed lake surrounded by mountains is crossed to the east, then to the north, by the rivière aux Anglais.
 It has a length of 5.8 km, a maximum width of 2.6 km and an altitude of 63 m.
 It has six islands.
 This lake has a dam erected at its mouth.
 This lake is divided into two parts separated by a strait of 0.27 km in its center, because of a peninsula attached to the eastern shore and stretching over approximately 1.0 km to the west.
 The northern part has five bays, three of which stretch north, including the 0.9 km bay leading to the mouth.
 The southern part has three large bays at the foot of high cliffs.

 From the mouth of Lac La Chesnaye, the current descends on 11.2 km generally towards the south-east, following the course of the Rivière aux Anglais, in particular crossing the lake Unknown and the lac de la Rivière aux Anglais, to go to spill on the west shore of Baie aux Anglais, on the north shore of the estuary of Saint Lawrence.